 Some business aspects

-The fertilizer that is sold is finally packed in polyethylene bags.
+The soil amendment that is sold is finally packed in polyethylene bags.
 These bags are good to pack 100 pounds.
-They have very small holes that let the fertilizer “breathe” and preserve at the same time its humidity at adequate levels.
+They have very small holes that let the content “breathe” and preserve at the same time its humidity at adequate levels.
 The costs per bag are momentarily $0.50US for a new one, and $0.15US for a used one.

 Asked about the biggest expense item, Maria answered: the transport costs to the customer!
-And since these are not incurred when the fertilizer is used by the farmers themselves, vermicomposting is a worthwhile business, especially for coffee farmers: with comparatively little effort and both little investment and low operational costs, high-quality fertilizer can be produced.
+And since these are not incurred when the soil amendment is used by the farmers themselves, vermicomposting is a worthwhile business, especially for coffee farmers: with comparatively little effort and both little investment and low operational costs, a high-quality soil amendment can be produced.
 The coffee trees will be grateful!

 So far, Maria has not needed to do any marketing.
 The word-of-mouth promotion works very well, so there are no costs for her in this respect.
 She only uses Instagram (@byoearth_gt) and Facebook to engage with customers and get some orders.

-A 100lb bag of fertilizer currently brings her $12.00.
-But she does not only sell her own fertilizer.
-In the meantime, she has joined forces with two other vermicomposters in different regions of Guatemala and sells their fertilizer as well.
+A 100lb bag of soil amendment currently brings her $12.00.
+But she does not only sell her own soil amendment.
+In the meantime, she has joined forces with two other vermicomposters in different regions of Guatemala and sells their soil amendment as well.

 A driving force

 Maria Rodriguez is a driving force in the spread of vermicomposting.
-Thanks to her and her "love for the worms" she hopes that more and more coffee farmers and farmers/producers of other agricultural products in Guatemala will convert their by-products into valuable fertilizers.
+Thanks to her and her "love for the worms" she hopes that more and more coffee farmers and farmers/producers of other agricultural products in Guatemala will convert their by-products into valuable soil amendments or even fertilizers.
 She is always open to enquiries from interested people from all over the world.

 Last but not least: one of her heartfelt passions is the support of groups of women that want to become producers and use vermicomposting as a force to empower themselves and their families.
 Improving their soil conditions and the food they eat will make them stronger - in many different ways!